Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Material point method discretization

 \subsection{Solution of the coupled system of equations}

-Since a large deformation problem always involves geometric nonlinearity, we use Newton's method to solve the system of equations at hand.
+Since a large-deformation problem always involves geometric nonlinearity, we use Newton's method to solve the system of equations at hand.
 We drive Newton iterations until the residual vector meets the criterion of

 where $\|\tensor{\mathcal{R}}\|$ is the $L^{2}$-norm of the entire residual vector, with a subscript $k$ denoting the Newton iteration counter.

 To calculate an increment vector in each Newton iteration, we construct a Jacobian matrix by linearizing the residual vectors defined in Eqs.~\eqref{eq:residual-momentum} and~\eqref{eq:residual-mass}.
 The Jacobian system for the Newton iteration takes the form of